MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/devicestatus-csp.md

 <!-- Device-Battery-EstimatedChargeRemaining-Description-Begin -->
 <!-- Description-Source-DDF -->
 Integer that specifies the estimated battery charge remaining.
 This is the value returned in BatteryLifeTime in SYSTEM_POWER_STATUS structure.
-The value is the number of seconds of battery life remaining when the device is not connected to an AC power source.
-When it is connected to a power source, the value is -1.
+The value is the number of seconds of battery life remaining when the device isn't connected to an AC power source.
+When it's connected to a power source, the value is -1.
 When the estimation is unknown, the value is -1.
 <!-- Device-Battery-EstimatedChargeRemaining-Description-End -->

 <!-- Device-Battery-EstimatedChargeRemaining-Editable-Begin -->